• About

 Finally, for those of you interested in stopping all of your junk mail, good luck!
 However, a good place to start might be a website called Catalog Choice.
 Folks who sign up for a free account there can opt-out of selected junk mailings including catalogs, phone books, coupon books and other unwanted postal flotsam and jetsam.

 Does it really work?
-To be honest, I’m not sure, but Catalog Choice claims to have helped 1.3 million people avoid over 20 million pieces of junk mail.
+To be honest, I’m not sure, but Catalog Choice claims to have helped 1.3 million people avoid more than 20 million pieces of junk mail.

 I bet the potato sack industry isn’t too happy about that.